 After another dip, a short break and more beers (a stall was on hand selling them), we set off along the water bank.
 After criss-crossing along the stream, encountering a couple of water snakes, we eventually arrived at the elephant sanctuary.

 This was the first time I had ever seen an elephant up close.
-These creatures were bizarre and amazing.
+These creatures are bizarre and amazing.
 So huge, plodding and doleful.

 One of the keepers brought out a giant bucket of fruit, and the two elephants eagerly stretched out their trunks for us to feed them.
-We were pleased to see this was one of the more modern, sustainable sanctuaries that did not permit elephant riding.
+We were pleased to see this was a modern, sustainable sanctuary that treated the animals well and did not permit elephant riding.
+Check out this article about another ethical elephant experience, and why it’s so important to support sustainable practices.

 After the feeding session, a keeper took us over the road with the female elephant to a deeper section of river.
 He led the giant beast into the water and beckoned us to follow, handing around buckets so we could help wash her.